artandfi/markov-algo/README.md

 ## Rules
 Rules should be of form a -> b where a and b are some sequences of characters.

 Rules are scanned through from top to bottom until for given input it contains the left hand side of some rule.
 A first occurence of such substring is replaced by the rule's right hand side.
-Then, the scan repeats.
+Then, the scan goes from top to bottom again.

 If no applicable rules were found during the scan or a rule marked final was used, the algorithm halts.